-Please provide proof of income for any Non Dependants (over 18's) in your household.
-If they are:
+You must provide proof of income for any non-dependant over 18 in your household If they are:

-- Working: Last two monthly, three fortnightly or five consecutive weekly wage slips
+- Working: please provide last two monthly, three fortnightly or five consecutive weekly wage slips

-- A student: A student exemption certificate or a letter from the institute at which they are studying
+- A student: please provide student exemption certificate or a letter from the institute at which they are studying

 The evidence requested must be provided within one calendar month from the date of this letter.